Nishan-Vivek/High-Availability-WebApp-Project/README.md

 - The AWS Cli installed and configured for your AWS account.
     - This script was developed and tested with aws-cli v1.16.290.
 - The setup scripts target AWS regions us-west2 by default and it is the recommendation region for deployment testing.
 Other regions may not have all the required AWS features.
+- A BASH terminal to use the provided helper scripts.
+If using windows simply run the aws cli command manually.

 ## Deployment